 GRAVITY THICKENER FACILITIES @ NORTHEAST WATER POLLUTION CONTROL PLANT

-Thomas P. Carney, Inc. work includes construction of a new Gravity Thickener Building, Odor Control Facility, Gravity Thickener Overflow Valve Vault, and Digested Sludge Transfer Pumping Station, installation of diluting water line, sodium hypochlorite system and replacement of Set 1 and Set 2 Primary Sludge Pumps and Mixed Sludge Pumps.
-Electrical, Mechanical and Plumbing work are performed under the General Construction contract.
+Thomas P. Carney, Inc. work included construction of a new Gravity Thickener Building, Odor Control Facility, Gravity Thickener Overflow Valve Vault, and Digested Sludge Transfer Pumping Station, installation of diluting water line, sodium hypochlorite system and replacement of Set 1 and Set 2 Primary Sludge Pumps and Mixed Sludge Pumps.
+Electrical, Mechanical and Plumbing work were performed under the General Construction contract.

-All construction work is being performed with minimal interruption to the daily operation of the Water Pollution Control Plant.
+All construction work was completed with minimal interruption to the daily operation of the Water Pollution Control Plant.